Maddie and Wynn

 The attendant set the can, along with a glass of ice and straw, on her tray.

-No doubt about it—she was on her own.
+No doubt about it—she was all alone.

 ________________________